-Son and grandson of Germans, Brinkmann was born in Málaga, Spain, in 1938.
+Son and grandson of Germans on the father's side, Brinkmann was born in Spain in 1938.

 In 1957, together with other painters from Málaga, he founded the "Picasso Group".
 He had his first individual exhibition at the "Sociedad Económica de Amigos del País" in Málaga, Spain.